The Non-Gaussian Weak-Lensing Likelihood: A Multivariate Copula Construction and Impact on Cosmological Constraints: Implementation

 \section{Implementation}

 In this section, we detail key aspects of the implementation of the framework for its application to a weak-lensing correlation-function data vector.
+The copula likelihood framework is implemented in the publicly available Python package \texttt{xilikelihood}\footnote{\url{https://github.com/voehl12/xilikelihood}}.
 As explained in Sec.~\ref{sec:copula}, the copula construction requires the one-dimensional marginals $p(\bvec{\xi^+})$ and the covariance matrix $\bvec{\Sigma}_{\xi}$.
 For both, the structures of the combination matrix $\bvec{M}_q^{\xi^+}$ and of the pseudo-$a_{\ell m}$ covariance matrix $\bvec{\Sigma}$ play an important role.
 The pseudo-$a_{\ell m}$ covariance matrix $\bvec{\Sigma}$ for a full dataset of correlation functions is a block matrix, where each block describes the covariance of two sets of pseudo-$a_{\ell m}$.
 These two sets describe the fields generated by two different source redshift-distributions $z_i$ and $z_j$.
 We therefore denote each block as $\bvec{B}_{z_i,z_j}$ and write the pseudo-$a_{\ell m}$ covariance matrix as:

 The combination matrices $\bvec{M}_q^{\xi^+}$ select and sum over the pseudo-$a_{\ell m}$ needed for a given redshift-bin combination.
 They are therefore sparse and block-diagonal.
 We write a combination matrix for a cross correlation between redshift bins $i$ and $j$ and angular-separation bin $\theta_k$, corresponding to data point $q$ as